hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 These gateways use two flash partitions (`bank_1` and `bank_2`) which can be upgraded/used almost independently.

-They are signature checked before boot so you can't flip a single bit of the base firmware image in either bank if you want to see your device booting.
+They are signature checked before boot so you can't flip a single bit in the base firmware image in either bank if you want to see your device booting.
 The whole config and customized stuff is stored in the matching folder within the [overlay filesystem](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/Documentation/filesystems/overlayfs.txt), i.e. `/overlay/bank_2`

 !!! hint
     You can see your modified config files in `/overlay` if you want to backup stuff or see what changes you made, however, all original versions of modified files are stored permanently in `/rom`, in case you would like to revert something back.